-The regression analysis with data for the last 10 years (2002 to 2011, annex-1) shows that the t value of the slope is 3.863392.
-The t value for 99.995 percent confidence interval is 3.169 with 9 degrees of freedom (one- tailed test).
-Thus, 99.995 percent confidence interval is obtained for β .
+The regression analysis with data for the last 10 years (2002 to 2011, annex-1) shows that the t value of the slope is 3.863.
+The t value for 99.75 percent confidence interval is 3.690 with 9 degrees of freedom (one-tailed test).
+Thus, 99.75 percent confidence interval is obtained for ?'.
 One can say with confidence that there is very highly significant relationship between X' and Y' variables.
 Moreover, P-Value is 0.004786, which implies that only 0.4786 percent of the t distribution lies outside an interval t_c standard deviation from the estimated slope parameter (Pindyck & Rubinfeld, 1991. pp.56-57).
 The empirical study shows that export is positively related with the exportable surplus, which implies that export increases with the increase in exportable surplus and vice versa.

-The empirical relation as established with the tests of hypotheses between internal consumption, exportable surplus and export shows that abrupt increase in internal consumption causes to decrease exportable surplus with low growth of production, which in turn causes to decline in export of tea.
+The empirical relation as established with the tests of hypotheses between internal consumption, exportable surplus and export shows that fast increase in internal consumption causes a decline in exportable surplus with low growth of production, which in turn causes the decline in the export of tea.
 Therefore, production should be increased through investment to meet the internal demand and to retain export of tea.